celestiaorg/celestia-app/docs/architecture/adr-007-universal-share-prefix.md

 1. The first 9 bytes of a share are formatted in a consistent way regardless of the type of share (compact or sparse).
 Clients can therefore parse shares into data via one mechanism rather than two.
 1. The sequence start indicator allows clients to parse a whole message in the middle of a namespace, without needing to read the whole namespace.
-1. The version bits allow us to upgrade the share format in the future, if we need to do so in a way that different share formats can be mixed within a block.
+1. The version bits allow us to upgrade the share format in the future if we need to do so in a way that different share formats can be mixed within a block.

 ## Example